Call for Speakers

 The Northwest Editors Guild’s seventh biennial Red Pencil Conference will offer editors of the written word an educational and stimulating conference around the theme of Voice.
 It will be held at Bastyr University in Kenmore, WA (across Lake Washington from Seattle), and is expected to attract more than 200 editors from the Pacific Northwest, Canada, California, and beyond.

 We invite you to send us your proposal for a session topic.
 We are featuring the theme of Voice to explore the many ways having and shaping voice plays into the experience and relationships of writers, editors, and readers.
 However, we are open to general topic proposals that bring interesting material to the field.
-We will accept proposals through December 10, 2018.
+We will accept full proposals, or letters of intention to submit (see below), through December 14, 2018.

 About the Red Pencil Conferences